 The Volunteership Program, a companion program to Mentorship, is offered to develop team-player skills and community involvement in our younger students.
 Throughout the second semester service projects are undertaken in a supervised setting.
 Past projects include beach clean-ups, improvements to the Jarboe Park Butterfly Garden and assistance with the Neptune Beach Library’s fundraisers.
 Students are encouraged to propose their own projects.
 These endeavors accumulate on a student’s volunteer resume and are significant groundwork for college admissions later in their academic career.

-Fine Arts New Leaf School strongly supports the arts for students with special needs.
-All New Leaf students have the option of receiving instruction in a musical instrument.
+Fine Arts New Leaf School strongly supports the arts for all students.
+All New Leaf students participate in a music class and practice with different instruments.

 WITT meetings are held once a quarter; a guardian of each student is required to attend.
 WITT, which stands for We’re In This Together, is our version of a parent-teacher association.
 From the beginning, this union of parents with fellow parents, combined with the teachers, has been essential to New Leaf’s success in reaching students who were not successful in other environments.
 The caring relationships formed between families foster the patience needed to endure the difficult period students often experience before breaking through to new ways of being.
 WITT meetings are a prime opportunity for discussion and parent input.
 A student’s continued enrollment is based on parental attendance.

 Annual Camping Trip A special event reserved for the Middle School is a yearly field trip each October to Driftwood Education Center, a natural science & history camp, located on St. Simons Island in Georgia.
 Students spend 3 days and 2 nights learning about the natural world around them, scientific processes, and team building skills.
 Since emphasis is placed on team building and cooperation, these few days regularly transform the individual students into a dynamic team.
 This is a required field trip for all middle school students.